bcgov/gis-pantry/docs/getting-started-with-QGIS/resource/templates/readme.md

 ## QGIS Templates

+Please download the template file for use (.q )

 The provided templates do not behave analagous to ArcMap templates.

 Map frames and scale bars will not update with addition of your data.